rmp15/rstudio_cloud_tutorial/basics/06_saving_permanent_copy.md

 ## We highly recommend saving everything at the end of the SHARP training, as you may have made several edits throughout the days.

-## Notes: You can also clone the GitHub repository directly from the GitHub project repository website (the one for this project is https://github.com/rmp15/rstudio_cloud_tutorial), but without your personal changes, which you can do by clicking on the blue Code button and clicking 'Download ZIP':
+## Note: You can also clone the GitHub repository directly from the GitHub project repository website (the one for this project is https://github.com/rmp15/rstudio_cloud_tutorial), but without your personal changes, which you can do by clicking on the blue Code button and clicking 'Download ZIP':

 ![](../images/download_from_github_website.png)